seanohue/axolemma/README.md

   * @property {string} [genericRoomTitle] A title to be used for all of the rooms in your generated area.
 Defaults to 'An Empty Room'.
   * @property {string} [genericRoomDesc] A description to be used for all of the rooms in your generated area.
 Defaults to 'There is nothing particularly interesting about this place.'
   * @property {string} [type] The 'type' of map creator to use.
 This must be the name of a ROT-js Map constructor.
 Defaults to 'Uniform'.
-  * @property {number} [roomDugPercentage] Percentage in decimal of map coordinates to be turned into rooms.
-Defaults to 0.25 (25%).
   * @property {timeLimit} [number] Amount of ms to wait for the ROT-js map generator algorithms to complete before giving up.
 Defaults to 60,000 (one minute).
   */
 ```

+Also, check out the ROT-js documentation for the mapper 'type' that you are using, for additional options.

 ## Misc.

 Axolemma is currently in an early alpha stage.
 Use at your own risk.

-The areas it generates are incredibly generic in this iteration so much hand-editing is still required.
+The areas it generates are fairly generic in this iteration so much hand-editing is still required.

-If you're using this in your Ranvier server to dynamically generate content on the fly, consider using a Cluster or similar to avoid blocking the main process with Axolemma.
+If you're using this in your Ranvier server to dynamically generate large amounts content on the fly, consider using a Cluster or similar to avoid blocking the main process with Axolemma.

+In testing on a machine with 8GB RAM, Axolemma can generate a 20x20 area in a matter of milliseconds.

+See the `examples` directory for code snippets that can be used to make Axolemma play nice with Ranvier.